av3nger/cf-images/README.txt

 * Support for custom domains

 == Upgrade Notice ==

+= 1.4.0 =
+Image AI - tag and caption your images

 = 1.2.0 =
 Big update with lots of improvements and new features.